roland-donat/pyar3/README.md

 ## Script `ar3sto2xls`

-Installing `pyar3` package make the script `ar3sto2xls` available in yout system path.
+Installing `pyar3` package make the script `ar3sto2xls` available in your system path (at least on Linux).

 This tool aims to convert stochastic simulator raw result csv file into Excel file with one tab for each requested indicator.